danielroe/unsight.dev/packages/webext/README.md

 ## Credits

-Thanks to [Anthony Fu](https://github.com/antfu) for the web browser extension template [vitesse-webext](https://github.com/antfu-collective/vitesse-webext) that this project is based on.
+Thanks to [Anthony Fu](https://github.com/antfu) for the web browser extension template [vitesse-webext](https://github.com/antfu-collective/vitesse-webext) that this project was originally built with.